 Tips and tools for keeping kids active indoors.
 This post will save your sanity with a houseful of kids in the winter!
+Try this spider web obstacle course for free indoor active fun for littles!

 Kids have so much energy!!!
 Keeping kids active is one of the easiest ways to keep them out of trouble.